Welcome Days 2014 Schedule

 10 a.m. – 10:45 a.m. | Main Quad

-This event is the official SF State welcome to all incoming students including remarks from the University President, President of Associated Students, Inc., Dean of Students, and a surprise guest.
+This event is the official SF State welcome to all incoming students including remarks from the University President, President of Associated Students, Inc., Dean of Students, and the Vice President for Student Affairs & Enrollment Management.
 Each speaker will provide insight into the SF State experience through his or her unique perspective.
 In addition, you will have the opportunity to enjoy performances from student organizations and campus artists.
 SF State invites incoming students, their family and guests to discover the many faces that make up our diverse and multifaceted University community.
 As you begin your journey at SF State, you will learn that it will be a unique, challenging and enriching experience.

 11 a.m. – noon | Jack Adams Hall, Cesar Chavez Student Center (CCSC)